“Please state your name for the record.”

 Kenian blinked, startled.
 He scratched absentmindedly at the red welt on his hand.
 “That’s… very generous of you.
 And unexpected.”

 “I hope it impresses upon you the severity of this… situation.
-We’ve been trying without success to take this cult down.
-Somehow, Sigilkeeper is always three steps ahead of the Enforcers.
-Three years ago, they kicked this case over to our Agency.
-This is the biggest break we’ve had since then.
-Your information is so valuable that this is the least we can do.
-Anything you asked for would have been seriously considered.
-You asked for so little in exchange… Well, it made an impression.
+You asked for so little in exchange.
+It made an impression.
 Were it not for your ailment, you could have made a valuable member of the Agency.”

 “I don’t meet the physical requirements,” he said, balling his hands into fists.
 There was a tone of understandable bitterness in his voice.